We are well into my favourite season - Autumn (Fall) and that means it's time to get some good soups bubbling away in the kitchen.

 Clean the freekeh by sifting the grains on a tray with your fingers several times over making sure to remove any small stones or rubble

 Wash the freekeh several times and soak in some warm water for half an hour before cooking

-Sauté the chopped onions in about 3-4 tbsp of regular olive oil on medium heat until golden
+Sauté the chopped onions in about 3-4 tablespoon of regular olive oil on medium heat until golden

 Drain the freekeh using a fine sieve and add to the onions along with the spices (black pepper, turmeric, 7 spice, ground cardamom).

 Sauté for five minutes and then add the clear chicken broth and bring to the boil

 Simmer for around 20 minutes then add the shredded chicken for the last ten minutes